Christ Church Glendower: History

 Rev. Robert Rose (1704-1751) had emigrated from Scotland and had been assigned St. Anne's Parish in Essex County, Virginia before transferring to the new St. Anne's Albemarle in 1846.
 He was a doctor, lawyer, farmer and inventor as well as an ordained priest, and patented 84,000 acres between those parishes.
 Rev. Rose invented shallow-drafted watercraft by lashing together two shallow-drafted bateaux in order to transport tobacco bales down the James River from Albemarle through Richmond and thenceforth to the coast.
 Rev. Rose also became one of the executors of colonial (lieutenant) governor Alexander Spottswood.
 Rose died during a journey to Richmond (possibly initially intending to continue to Essex County).
 His grave is now the oldest marked grave at historic St. John's Episcopal Church.
 Rose's diary survives and provides insight into colonial life.
 The St. Anne's vestry removed Rev. Rose's longest-serving successor, Rev. John Ramsey (1752-1768) for immoral conduct, and arraigned him in Williamsburg, but the legal case ended with Ramsey's death.
 During vacancies before the American Revolutionary War, the parish received several visits from Rev. Frederick Hatch, assigned to the Frederickville parish in upper Albemarle County.
-Parishioners had erected a glebe house near now-dammed Totier Creek and the Scottsville/Howardsville Road circa 1750, but financial issues after a drastic fall in tobacco prices led to lawsuits, the glebe's sale circa 1780, and the departure of Rev. Charles Clay (a nephew of Henry Clay).
+Parishioners had erected a glebe house near now-dammed Totier Creek and the Scottsville/Howardsville Road circa 1750, but financial issues after a drastic fall in tobacco prices led to lawsuits, the glebe's sale circa 1780, and the departure of Rev. Clarles Clay (a nephew of Henry Clay).

 The first three churches of St. Anne's Parish were built before the American Revolutionary War, though at least one shifted to a new parish as population growth led to the formation of new counties and parishes.
 They included the North Garden Church near Crossroads/North Garden, Forge Church on the Hardware River near Carter's Bridge, Ballenger Church near Howardsville (also in what became known as the parish's "Green Mountain" area), and Broken Back Church near Parmyra (in what became Fluvanna County in 1772).

 All of the churches in St. Anne's Parish lost state tax support and ceased to function in 1784 when the Anglican Church was disestablished in Virginia.
 However, the Garden Church became a Methodist chapel, and was rebuilt after the American Civil War.
 The Broken Back Church on George Thompson's Broken Island Plantation also continued to function as a Methodist chapel; the Thompsons and other vestrymen helped establish that denomination in Virginia.
 That particular chapel, rebuilt nearby in 1820, became Salem Methodist Church.